Use the Message Designer to create and modify email messages. You can:

 Tentative Send Date

 A good way to stay organized is to set a tentative send date for each message.
-By doing so, everyone on your team will know "who's sending what, when" by simply taking a peek at the Communications Professional calendar.
-If you have concerns about sending too many messages, or if you need to keep oversight over other child accounts using Communications Professional, this is an invaluable tool.
+By doing so, everyone on your team will know "who's sending what, when" by simply taking a peek at the Informz calendar.
+If you have concerns about sending too many messages, or if you need to keep oversight over other child accounts using Informz, this is an invaluable tool.

 Click the Tentative Send Date field and select a send date and time.

 Check the box to automatically share the message's Mailing Activity Report.
 Then:

 - Click the Share Report menu to select a time to begin sharing the report.

 - In the Email Addresses field, enter the email address(es) for the individual(s) you'd like to receive the report (maximum 100 addresses).

 - Enter a Message to any report recipients.